 - Do something thoughtful like; sending funny text messages, sharing funny videos, getting them a card or their favorite candy, or showing up on a lunch break with their favorite: Venti quadruple half caf with organic almond milk, topped with extra soy cream and cinnamon.
 It’s sure to bring a smile, no matter how fleeting.

 If you’re a “healer” and they want your help during the breakup:

 - Listen, digest, reflect, then give your opinion.

 - If you’ve known them a long time, offer prospective on the part of their journey you’ve witnessed.

-- If your friend does, in fact, have substance issues that bring you concern, consider where your most value lies.
+- If your friend does in fact have substance issues that bring you concern, consider where your most value lies.
 Being involved and invested in the relationship or taking a stand by not participating in the relationship.
-Ultimately it’s imperative to be honest.
-Your honesty in this circumstance may possibly be the end to your friendship for a period of time.
+Ultimately it’s imperative to be honest and your honesty in this circumstance may possibly be the end to your friendship for a period of time.
 Staying involved and offering consistent, loving, alternate options may be the way to go depending on the severity of the situation.

 When romantic relationships don’t work out, the resulting break-ups are always difficult for people to deal with.
 Yet the support of a good friend can make all the difference.
 We hope you can use some of these ideas when helping a friend through a breakup.